I have an obsession with Din Tai Fung. Visiting the original location of Din Tai Fung was at the top of my list of must do things in Taipei.

 - You can now eat your dumpling and finish it off with drinking the broth.

-Sounds like a lot of work, but it’s really simple.
+Sounds like a lot of work, but it’s simple.

 Spicy Hot and Sour Soup

-I was surprised how large and colorful the small bowl of Hot and Sour Soup (TWD 80 or about $2.74) was.
+The small bowl of Hot and Sour Soup (TWD 80 or about $2.74) was larger than I would have expected.
 I had the option of original or spicy, and of course, I went for spicy.

 In the bowl was a generous amount of thin round noodles reminding me of egg noodles.
 The short noodles didn’t have much texture but were filling.